 $player_name = ‘Freddy’;

-Here the variable player_name has value Freddy assigned to it
+Here the variable player_name has the value Freddy assigned to it

 Command echo lets you print out the value of a variable.